texfaq/texfaq.github.io/FAQ-noline.md

 \begin{center}
   First (heading) line\\
   \\
-  body of the centred text...
+  body of the centerd text...
 \end{center}
 ```
 The solution here is plain: use the ` ` command in the way it's